 3. Get Candle Wax Out with Your Oven

 This method allows you to remove wax from multiple candles at once if needed.
-Begin by preheating your oven to 200 degrees Fahrenheit.
-Line a baking sheet with aluminum foil and place your spent candles upside-down on the foil.
+Begin by preheating your oven to 200°F. Line a baking sheet with aluminum foil and place your spent candles upside-down on the foil.
 Place the baking sheet into the heated oven.
 Keep a close eye on the candles; after about 15 minutes, the wax should pool on the foil.
-At that point, take the baking sheet out of the oven, set on a heat-safe surface, and remove the jars using an oven mitt.
+At that point, take the baking sheet out of the oven, set it on a heat-safe surface, and remove the jars using an oven mitt.
 Let each candle jar cool before cleaning with soap and warm water.
 Once the leftover wax has dried on the baking sheet, you can remove it from the aluminum foil to use in the future or discard with the aluminum foil.

 4. Turn On Your Hair Dryer

 Hairdryers are often used to remove candle wax from carpet.
 They can also be used to soften the wax in a spent candle for removal.
 Begin by holding your candle with an oven mitt.
-Turn a hairdryer ($19, Target) on warm and use it to heat the candle’s wax from the sides and bottom.
+Turn a hairdryer on warm and use it to heat the candle's wax from the sides and bottom.
 Once the wax is soft to the touch, lift or scrape it out of the container with a butter knife.

-How to Reuse Leftover Candle Wax
+How to Reuse Leftover Candle Wax and Containers

 You can make an entirely new candle just by using cleaned-out jars and leftover wax.
-Combine wax pieces (preferably ones with similar scents and colors) in a microwave-safe dish and heat in one-minute increments at 60% power until wax is melted.
+Combine wax pieces (preferably ones with similar scents and colors) in a microwave-safe dish and heat in one-minute increments at 60% power until the wax is melted.
 Place a fresh wick in the jar(s) you plan on using and pour the melted wax into the jar while holding onto the tip of the wick.
 Let cool to room temperature before placing it in the refrigerator for 10 minutes.

-Alternatively, you can reuse candle jars as storage for office supplies, craft accessories, or bath items like cotton swabs or hair-ties.
+Alternatively, you can reuse candle jars as storage for office supplies, craft accessories, or bath items, like cotton swabs or hair-ties.
 Use large glass candle jars as planters or vases for flowers.